stefanovicn/stefanovicn/README.md

 ## About me

-📍 Belgrade, Serbia
+Belgrade, Serbia
-🎓 Faculty of Organizational Sciences (FON)
+Faculty of Organizational Sciences (FON)
-💻 Major: Information Systems and Technologies – Electronic Business Technologies
+Major: Information Systems and Technologies – Electronic Business Technologies
-📚 Year of study: 2nd year
+Year of study: 2nd year
-🎂 Date of birth: July 27, 2005

 ## Technologies and tools